EU belittles Russia's Lavrov on way to Skopje talks

 And in a further slight to his dignity, he might have to rethink who he brings with him from Moscow to Skopje if he wants to get through.

-"This permit does not apply to members of his [Lavrov's] delegation, who are also persons subject to EU sanctions, as explicitly stated in the relevant note from Bulgaria," its foreign ministry has said.
+"This permit does not apply to members of his [Lavrov's] delegation, who are also persons subject to EU sanctions, as explicitly stated in the relevant note from Bulgaria," Bulgaria's foreign ministry has said.

-The OSCE's Lavrov-invitation also prompted a boycott of Skopje by Ukraine, Estonia, Latvia, and Lithuania.
+The OSCE's Lavrov invitation also prompted a boycott of Skopje by Ukraine, Estonia, Latvia, and Lithuania.

 "It will only provide Russia with yet another propaganda opportunity," they said in a joint statement on Tuesday.